What is an ideal society? And do we really want one?

 I’ve wondered lately whether part of the sad situation that seems to be unfolding all around us has to do with the fact that we (though said of a character in a short story I’m trying to find a home for) have been living “with the constant strain of uncertainty, of poor health mixed with too much security and comfort.”

-I’ll begin with the assumption that our future will be both more and less alarming and unfamiliar than we may be expecting, or believe.
-People need to be a little uncomfortable.
-“Idle hands make mischief.”
-I agree with the pundits who say too much reliance on AI will make our current situation worse.
-Along with a drop in IQ and critical thinking skills, people with too much time on their hands will go looking for monsters, or at least the monstrous.
-They may become one if they don’t find one.
+I’ll run with the assumption that our future will be both more and less alarming and unfamiliar than we may be expecting, or believe.
+People need to be a little uncomfortable, if you ask me, as in “Idle hands make mischief.”
+I agree with the pundits who say too much reliance on AI will only make our current situation worse.
+Along with a further drop in IQ and critical thinking skills, people with too much time on their hands tend to go looking for monsters, or at least the monstrous.
+They may become it if they don’t find it.

 Leave a Reply